Punahou School: Athletics

 Punahou's athletics program is the most successful in Hawaii.
 It has won more state championships than any other high school in the nation.
 In 2008 and in 2009, Sports Illustrated ranked Punahou's sports program the best in the country.

 Punahou football plays the second half of its season at the Aloha Stadium (where the Pro Bowl and Aloha Bowl were played).
 In fall 2014, the varsity football team ranked as high as 15th in the nation.

 Athletic facilities include the Olympic-size Waterhouse Pool, a football field, a baseball diamond, two softball diamonds, and an eight-lane track.
 The school also has a fieldhouse for competitive athletics, an open-air weightlifting facility, a gymnasium for physical education and intramural sports, and a tennis center with eight hard surface courts.
-Rocky Hill has been used as a live firing range for JROTC and competitive target sports.
+Rocky Hill has been used as a live firing range for Junior Reserve Officers' Training Corps and competitive target sports.
 Air riflery uses an indoor firing range.

 Students need two athletic credits to graduate, which is a total of four semesters.
 They can earn these credits through P.E. and ILH sports.

-Students compete in 22 sports, including air riflery, baseball, basketball, bowling, canoe paddling, cross country, cheerleading, football, golf, gymnastics, judo, kayaking, riflery, sailing, soccer, softball, swimming and diving, tennis, track and field, volleyball, water polo, and wrestling.
+Students compete in 22 sports, including [air riflery, baseball, basketball, bowling, canoe paddling, cross country running, cheerleading, football, golf, gymnastics, judo, kayaking, riflery, sailing, soccer, softball, swimming and diving, tennis, track and field, volleyball, water polo, and wrestling.
 Punahou has approximately 120 sports teams.
 The school is a member of the Interscholastic League of Honolulu.

-Punahou teams earned 20 championships in 2009–10, out of about 30 varsity I teams fielded.
+Punahou teams earned 20 championships in 2009–10, out of about 30 varsity it teams fielded.